US Economic Performance Gauge

 Employment Outlook

-Headline unemployment remains historically low, while broader measures of labor utilization suggest conditions are gradually normalizing from exceptionally tight levels rather than signaling a meaningful deterioration in labor demand.
-Payroll growth has weakened substantially, suggesting that hiring demand continues to cool as businesses become more cautious in expanding payrolls.
-Hiring fell approximately 57k jobs short of consensus expectations.
-In addition, the previous month’s payroll estimate was revised lower by 43k jobs, indicating labor demand was weaker than initially reported.
+Headline unemployment rate remains historically low, while broader measures of labor utilization suggest conditions are gradually normalizing from exceptionally tight levels rather than signaling a meaningful deterioration in labor demand.
+Nonfarm payroll employment contracted during the month, indicating hiring activity weakened outright rather than merely moderating.
+The decline suggests employers have become increasingly cautious amid softer labor demand and a less supportive economic backdrop.
+Hiring fell approximately 108k jobs short of consensus expectations.
+In addition, the previous month’s payroll estimate was revised lower by 37k jobs, indicating labor demand was weaker than initially reported.

 Federal Reserve Policy Outlook